D1ang/EL1TE/README.md

 # EL1TE
 Milestone project 1: User-Centric Frontend Development - Code Institute

-## Introduction
+For a silk screen-press company a need for new concepts in sports clothing has been requested to get more customers in sport.
-As a current employee of a screen-press company a need for new concepts in sports clothing has been requested to get more customers in sport.
+The site needs to be small, informative, quick and to use a well thought-out logic.
-The site needs to be small, informative, quick and to use a well thought-out logic Main goal is to make us know on the web and to trigger new customers attention.
+Main goal is to make the company know on the web and to trigger new customers attention.
-The customer base will be B2B companies in sports.
+The customer base will be mostly business to business in sports.

 In short:
 - increase brand awareness
-- attrac more clients
+- attract more B2B customers

 ## Demo
 A live demo version can be found [here](https://d1ang.github.io/EL1TE/).